 Crypto investors in the US have been anxiously awaiting Biden’s executive order on cryptocurrency for a few months now to see what it might mean for the market.
-Today on the 9th of March 2022, it’s finally been signed by President Biden.
+On the 9th of March 2022, it’s finally been signed by President Biden.
 Find out everything you need to know about the crypto executive order and what it might mean for your investments - including your taxes.

 An executive order is a directive signed in by the President of the United States that manages operations of the government at a federal level.
 In this instance, it’s President Biden signing an executive order on cryptocurrency in the US.

-President Biden's executive order on cryptocurrency is an all-encompassing government directive.
+President Biden's crypto executive order is an all-encompassing government directive.
 This means it’s not just one department or agency looking into crypto - but a government wide directive to examine crypto and its current role and regulation in the US.
 This includes directives for the Department of Treasury (including the IRS), the Department of Commerce, the Department of Justice and other relevant government agencies.

 US Secretary of the Treasury, Janet L. Yellen said, "President Biden’s historic executive order calls for a coordinated and comprehensive approach to digital asset policy.
 This approach will support responsible innovation that could result in substantial benefits for the nation, consumers, and businesses.
 It will also address risks related to illicit finance, protecting consumers and investors, and preventing threats to the financial system and broader economy.”